6.630.2 Absence and Leave for Military-Related Reasons

 3. An employee may use these types of FMLA leave intermittently or under a work schedule reduced by the number of hours of exigency basic FMLA leave when mutually agreed upon between the employee’s manager and the employee.

-4. An employee may substitute paid leave for unpaid leave under FMLA, (i.e., annual and/or sick leave consistent with laws and regulations governing the granting and use of annual or sick leave, advanced annual and/or sick leave, leave made available under the voluntary leave sharing programs).
+4. An employee may substitute paid leave for unpaid leave under FMLA, (i.e., annual and/or sick leave consistent with laws and regulations governing the granting and use of annual or sick leave, advanced annual and/or sick leave, and/or leave made available under the voluntary leave sharing programs).

 5. An employee may not substitute compensatory time off in lieu of overtime, compensatory time off for travel, credit hours, or time off awards for unpaid FMLA leave (FMLA-LWOP).